 Here are some of the processes you can improve by leveraging a warehouse management system:

 One of the most common mistakes that managers and planners make is that they often fragment communications between the warehouse and the customer service department.
 This move usually ends up causing distractions and wasted time as messages have to sometimes filter through several departments or parties before they reach the right person.

-With a warehouse management system that includes transparent customer service-related recording capabilities, though, both the warehouse and the customer service departments are able to track orders, fulfillment times, shipping procedures and customer feedback through the exact same system, in real-time.
-Naturally, this immediately cuts down on confusion, human-error and general time-sucks that occur when it comes to meeting the customer’s needs.
+With a warehouse management system that includes transparent customer service-related recording capabilities, though, both the warehouse and customer service department are able to track orders, fulfillment times, shipping procedures and customer feedback through a centralized system in real-time.
+Naturally, real-time, integrated communication immediately cuts down on confusion, human-error and general time-sucks that occur when it comes to meeting customers’ needs.

 It provides accurate inventory counts and tracking

 Have you ever participated in a warehouse audit that yielded disastrous count discrepancies?
 If so, then you know how important it is to keep an up-to-date, consistent register — all day, every day.
 Luckily, the latest warehouse management systems are built with accuracy in mind and often include features that allow workers to maintain the count frequency with the press of a key or a scan of a barcode reader.

 This system works well for processes such as order fulfillment, picking and receiving, as well.
 The warehouse management system tracks goods and inventory as they move around your warehouse, starting at the loading docks if needed.
 Taking advantage of this technology allows all workers to keep track of every component, whether it is being received, compiled or shipped.

 It eliminates the need for regular inventory counts